 Chapter Development Process

-HomeAid has a proven methodology for engaging building industry or homebuilding associations to start a HomeAid chapter:
+HomeAid has a proven methodology for engaging the local building industry or homebuilding association to start a HomeAid chapter:

-Expansion is a natural outgrowth of a successful program, and the establishment of new chapters helps to serve those in need while working to create a significant building industry philanthropic legacy.
+Expansion is the natural outgrowth of a successful program, and the establishment of new chapters helps HomeAid to serve more people in need in more parts of the country.
+It also builds on the significant building industry philanthropic legacy that HomeAid has been part of since 1989.